tigellus/Markdown/2. Mechanical Ventilation/07. Arterial Blood Gasses/Arterial Blood Gasses.md

 * Considering the age of this patient as wel as his accompanying symptoms, the most likely cause is diabetic ketoacidosis.
 Kussmaul breathing demonstrates the patient's respiratory system attempting to compensate for the acidosis.

 # Question 22
-A 54 year old female arrived to the hospital with a left femur fracture and presents with tachycardia and tachypnea.
-The patient anxiously reports that she is still in pain and now experiencing muscle cramps, tingling, and paraesthesia.
+A 54 year old female arrived to the hospital and anxiously reports that she is having severe pain and anxiety.
 ABG results are: pH 7.6, PaO2 120 mm Hg, PaCO2 31 mm Hg, and HCO3 25 mmol/L. Which best reflects this patient's acid base disturbance?

 [RIGHT] Uncompensated Respiratory Alkalosis
 [WRONG] Uncompensated Respiratory Acidosis